WalletWasabi/WasabiDoc/docs/using-wasabi/Receive.md

 For example, if I create a new address to receive a `0.5 BTC` payment from Andrew for an old laptop that I sold to him then the label has to be: `Andrew`.

-Most of other wallets out there don't care much about privacy (or at least not so much as Wasabi does) and for that reason the don't allow us to attach this critical data to our coins.
+Most of the wallets out there don't care much about privacy (or at least not as much as Wasabi does) and for that reason they don't allow us to attach this critical data to our coins.

 Wasabi does not label transactions, but the coins that are associated with them.
 The label is not for describing the `reason for payment`, but rather to list the `involved parties`.